-Thoracic aortic aneurysms often grow slowly and usually without symptoms, making them difficult to detect.
-Some aneurysms will never rupture.
-Many start small and stay small, although some expand over time.
-How quickly an aortic aneurysm may grow is difficult to predict.
+Thoracic aortic aneurysms often grow slowly.
+There are usually no symptoms, making them difficult to detect.
+Many start small and stay small, although some grow bigger over time.
+How quickly a thoracic aortic aneurysm may grow is difficult to predict.

-As a thoracic aortic aneurysm grows, some people may notice:
+As a thoracic aortic aneurysm grows, signs and symptoms may include:

 - Tenderness or pain in the chest

-- Sharp, sudden pain in the upper back that radiates downward
+- Sharp, sudden pain in the upper back that spreads downward

-- Pain in your chest, jaw, neck or arms
+- Pain in the chest, jaw, neck or arms

 - Difficulty breathing